 Which Airlines Fly to Bonaire?

 There are a number of international carriers serving our island, making it relatively easy to get here.
-There is non-stop service (via Houston, Newark, Atlanta, Aruba, or Curaçao) as well as one-stop service from numerous points in the United States or from Europe (Amsterdam).
+There is non-stop service (via Houston, Newark, Atlanta, or Curaçao) as well as one-stop service from numerous points in the United States or from Europe (Amsterdam).

 Airlines Serving Bonaire

-Flights to Bonaire from the USA
+Flights to Bonaire from North America

 Delta Airlines offers one to three weekly non-stop flights from Atlanta to Bonaire and return, depending upon the demand and the season.
 Visit their web site for more details.

 United Airlines offers several non-stop weekly flights from both Houston and Newark, and all flights should be considered seasonal.
 This means that during periods of low demand, the airline may decide to withhold services until such time as demand is higher.
 There can be additional flights added to their schedule during times of peak demand.
 For more information about the schedule from both Newark and Houston, visit the United web site.

 Please note that U.S. carriers may seasonalize the flights noted above, which means they may postpone flights during periods of low demand.
 It is always recommended to contact the airline or your travel professional to check on flight departures.